-Multifunction serial to ethernet (and ethernet to serial) interface software.
-Easily access a serial device via a TCP/IP or UDP network or redirect Ethernet/IP data to real or “Virtual” RS232 serial ports.
+TCP/com lets you easily access a serial device via a TCP/IP (or UDP) network or redirect Ethernet/IP data to real or “Virtual” RS232 serial ports.
 This allows you to use existing Windows-based serial RS232 communications software to send and receive data across any TCP/IP network.

-TCP/Com software is extremely simple but powerful.
-It can be used to solve a wide variety of device interfacing and RS232 or TCP/IP conversion problems, such as the following:
+TCP/Com software can be used to easily solve a wide variety of device interfacing and RS232 or TCP/IP conversion problems, such as the following:

 Share serial devices over a network (or even the internet)